Salvation Only For Jehovah's Witnesses

 "But if we were to draw away from Jehovah's organization, there would be no place else to go for salvation and true joy."
 Watchtower 1993 Sep 15 p.22

 "Only Christian witnesses of Jehovah who successfully pass this test will survive and come forth like fire-refined gold for God's use in his precious new order."
-Watchtower 1985 Mar 1 p.14
+Watchtower 1975 Dec 15 p.753

 "This great crowd is part of the only truly united multinational organization on earth today.
 They do not cry out that they owe salvation to the holy spirit, for they are not servants of a trinitarian god.
 In some 200 geographical territories around the earth, they are at one in calling upon the name of Jehovah as they speak the one pure language of truth.
 (Zephaniah 3:9) Properly, they publicly acknowledge that their salvation comes from Jehovah, the God of salvation, through Jesus Christ, His Chief Agent of salvation.-Psalm 3:8; Hebrews 2:10.
 Modern technology has helped to make the loud voice of the united great crowd sound even louder.
 No other religious group on earth has need of publishing Bible study aids in more than 200 languages, since no other group is interested in reaching all peoples of earth with one united message."
 Revelation pp.122-123

-To be considered part of that Organization requires reporting as an active publisher for the Watchtower Society.
+To be considered one of Jehovah’s Witnesses and part of the Organization requires reporting as an active publisher.

 "As this spiritual warfare advanced, those serving with Jehovah's organization were refreshed by continuing flashes of Bible understanding, and their numbers grew until, in 1938, as many as 50,769 reported Kingdom service during an international testimony period."
 Watchtower 1984 Jan 1 p.11